prangya-meher/StreamFlix/README.md

 # StreamFlix
 This project is  a clone of the popular streaming services Netflix, created as a learning exercise for web development.

-# Netflix Clone Project
+# Netflix UI Clone Project

-The Netflix Clone Project is a front-end web development exercise aimed at replicating the user interface and design of the popular streaming service, Netflix.
+The Netflix UI Clone Project is a front-end web development exercise aimed at replicating the user interface and design of the popular streaming service, Netflix.
 It serves as a learning opportunity for practicing HTML and CSS skills while recreating a familiar and widely recognized application interface.

 ## Steps to create Netflix Clone Project